My name is Sergei Sergejev (Estonian passport name), or Sergey Sergeev in English, or Сергей Сергеев in Russian.

-This blog was launched in 2006 as a place to share setup of linux on my laptop.
+This blog was launched in 2006 as a place to share setup of Linux on my laptop.
 Back then it was hell of experience – not everything worked and you needed to fix stuff with google and a hammer.
-Now it just works, but I’m working on my Mac, keeping old Ubuntu ThinkPad at home.
+Now it just works, but I’m working on my Mac now.

 I wanted to become a doctor.
 Instead I became a software doctor… sort of.
 I saw how bad software causes problems and giving it’s eating the world – we have an epidemic!
 Helping create useful software that is not a pain in the ass for the user – is my aspiration.
 So far it seems I end up at wrong side of history.

 I studied IT Systems Development at Estonian IT College.
 I felt that development is not my thing and even wanted to quit as I’ve put way too much attention and mental resources to details.
 Though, I really liked scripting (Bash, Python), creating documentation (wikis, reports), making analysis (UX, critical thinking, diagrams) and verification.
 This way, I became a software tester.